Office of Undergraduate Studies Diversity & Inclusion

 Additional Information

-Dr. Georgette Hardy DeJesus, Executive Director of Pre-College Programs, has been appointed as the Diversity Officer for the Office of Undergraduate Studies.
+Jarrell Slade, Associate Director in Pre-College Programs, has been appointed as the Diversity Officer for the Office of Undergraduate Studies.

-As the Diversity Officer for UGST, Dr. Hardy DeJesus will provide leadership for our diversity and inclusion initiatives.
-She will convene and lead the UGST Diversity and Inclusion Task Force to develop and implement workshops and training sessions that contribute to our community's sense of belonging.
-She will serve as an advisor and resource to me and to other staff, faculty, and students on matters related to diversity and inclusion.
+As the Diversity Officer for UGST, Jarrell will continue to provide leadership for our diversity and inclusion initiatives.
+He will convene and lead the UGST Diversity and Inclusion Task Force to develop and implement workshops and training sessions that contribute to our community's sense of belonging.
+He will work with our programs to support diversity and inclusion efforts for UGST in the areas of communication, recruitment and retention, programming, and assessment.
+He will represent UGST among campus Diversity Officers and in university-wide initiatives, and he will serve as an advisor to me and other faculty and staff on matters related to diversity and inclusion.

 Jackie Kautzer